 Cosmopolitan is such a terrible word but it’d be the best one to use when explaining the Melville cuisine scene.
-At the top of 7th Street there’s Xai Xai serving Mozambiquen food and then at the bottom of 4th Avenue there’s Cafe Mexicho which serves authentic Mexican dishes.
-In between there’s a French-style patisserie, A restaurant that specialises in eggs (yeah) and tons more.
+At the top of 7th Street there’s Xai Xai serving Mozambican food and then on 4th Avenue there’s Perron – the self-proclaimed Mexican appreciation society.
+In between there’s a French-style patisserie, a restaurant that specialises in eggs (yeah) and tons more.
 Pretty much whatever you’re in the mood for you’ll find in Melville.
 Also, it’s worth mentioning that Ant Cafe serves the best pizza in the area – we can’t stop eating their stuff.
-Oh, oh and an honourable mention goes out to Bread & Roses for being the coolest place to have breakfast in Melville.

 What To Do